Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Necessary Rationality and Necessary Knowledge of Strategies in game theory

 This same reasoning can be done, for any game, with any outcome that is not individually rational: non-individually rational outcomes cannot be willingly reached under Necessary Rationality and Necessary Knowledge of Strategies.
-Since the maximin of both players is 1, any outcome with a payoff less than 1 for the row player, or with a payoff less than 1 for the column player, contradicts our assumptions.
+Since the maximin of both players is 1, any outcome with a payoff less than one for the row player, or with a payoff less than one for the column player, contradicts our assumptions.
 This is the case with DC and CD.

-The first and second matrix on Figure \ref{fig-example1} show the elimination of CD and DC on the game.
+The first and second matrix in Figure \ref{fig-example1} show the elimination of CD and DC on the game.

 What about the other outcomes?
 At that first step, only assuming rationality and knowledge of strategies, we cannot do better than that.
-For example, (1,1) or (2,2) may or may not correspond to a rational behavior of the players, which depends on the counterfactual payoffs, the payoffs that the agents \emph{would otherwise have gotten} if they had played otherwise.
-In order to tell, we need to get to step 2 of the reasoning.
+For example, (1,1) or (2,2) may or may not correspond to rational behavior of the players, which depends on the counterfactual payoffs, the payoffs that the agents \emph{would otherwise have gotten} if they had played otherwise.
+To tell, we need to get to step 2 of the reasoning.

 The key part of the reasoning is the awareness of the fact that these two outcomes DC (3,0) and CD (0,3) cannot be the solutions of the game under our assumptions.
 With these outcomes discarded, we can enter further rounds of elimination with the same reasoning: step 2.